About PCOS

-Polycystic Ovarian Syndrome (PCOS) is a complex, lifelong hormonal and metabolic condition that affects people with ovaries.
-It is one of the most common endocrine disorders worldwide, yet it is also one of the most misunderstood.
+Polycystic Ovarian Syndrome (PCOS) is a lifelong hormonal and metabolic condition that can affect people with ovaries.
+It’s one of the most common endocrine disorders worldwide—yet also one of the most misunderstood.

 PCOS is a condition rooted in hormonal dysregulation and metabolic imbalance.
 While the name suggests ovarian cysts, many individuals with PCOS never develop cysts at all—and many people without PCOS do.